New Study in LAJAM: Mercury in Guiana Dolphins in Lake Maracaibo

 • The WHO limit is 0.5 mg/kg.

-• Four out of six dolphins significantly exceeded this value, one of them with 2.96 mg/kg.
+• Four out of six dolphins significantly exceeded this limit, one of them with a level of 2.96 mg/kg.

-• The fish species Gobioides broussonnetii also exceeded the limit value with 0.92 mg/kg.
+• The fish species Gobioides broussonnetii also exceeded the limit, with a level of 0.92 mg/kg.

 Why this is important:

-Mercury does not remain in the water, but enters the food chain from sediments to fish, dolphins, and ultimately humans.
+Mercury does not remain in the water but enters the food chain, moving from sediments to fish, dolphins, and ultimately to humans.

-These findings indicate a threat to marine wildlife and a serious risk to local communities that depend on fishing for their livelihood.
+These findings indicate a threat to marine wildlife and a serious risk to local communities that depend on fishing for their livelihoods.

-YAQU PACHA supports this research in order to raise awareness of the links between environmental pollution, species conservation, and human health.
+YAQU PACHA supports this research to raise awareness of the connections between environmental pollution, species conservation, and human health.

-The complete study was published in the Latin American Journal of Aquatic Mammals (Vol. 20, No. 2, 2025) .
+The full study was published in the Latin American Journal of Aquatic Mammals (Vol. 20, No. 2, 2025) .

 YAQU PACHA has supported the publication of the LAJAM Journal from the very beginning.